AdaCore/training_material/courses/rust_essentials/060_references/03_navigating.rst

 - **Binding**
   - Labeled slot that holds the address
 - **Reference**
-  - Access contract for the data at that address
+  - Access contract for data at that address

 -----------------------------
 The "Observer" (let r = &x)